 "version" whose first (and currently only) line is the version.

-The releases are also available in an
+and are also available in an

 FTP directory via a